Gluten Free Pumpkin Pancake Coffee Cake

 After popping the pan in the oven, I started reading last chapter written before wandering off to bake.
 Ignored oven timer because I was puzzling over where my hero would go next.
 Realized something was starting to smell good in kitchen and pulled cake out of oven at more the half hour mark than 20 to 25 recommended.
 It may have been a bit crispier on the edges than intended but it still went down well with a cup of coffee.

 *I had a mix of white sugar and cinnamon left over from another coffee cake mix.
 It seemed to work fine.
 I'd estimate it was mostly sugar with a tablespoon or two of cinnamon.
+If using sweeter or more fruit, cut this down to 1/4 cup of sugar and a tablespoon of cinnamon.

 **I generally use soy milk or almond milk at home, but I don't see why you couldn't use regular milk for this.And butter instead of olive oil.

-All the substitution tables that I have recommend about 1/4 cup of applesauce for the egg.
+For vegan cake: All the substitution tables that I have recommend about 1/4 cup of applesauce for the egg.
 Feel free to experiment.